-- There are recliner chairs in each individual treatment area in the Chemotherapy & Infusion.
-Light refreshments are available. - You may bring a snack with you to your treatment.
+- You may bring a snack with you or purchase something at the cafeteria or deli to bring to your treatment.
 Please avoid foods that have a strong odor as they may cause nausea for the others receiving treatment. - Dress warmly.
 The center may feel cool, especially after you have received IV fluids.
 There are blankets available.
 Ask your nurse if you would like a blanket.